Planning Annual Vegetable Crops

 Seed packets and crop information sites list the "days to harvest".
 The days to harvest are an approximation of how many days it will take for your plant to go from a newly sown seed to an edible treat.
 Refer to days to harvest to help plan your harvest dates.
 It is simple as setting the day you'd like to harvest a crop, finding the days to harvest of the particular crop and then counting backwards to determine your sowing date.
 Of course there are many other variables like the weather, irrigation, fertilization, and pests that may accelerate or retard a plants growth but all of those variables are learning opportunities for the gardener(s).

-Click for Edible Crop Planning Resources:
+Click for Edible Crop Planning Resources including the chart above:

 - Annual Crop Planning for School Garden and Crop Planning Worksheet – a PDF summary of the information on this page.